CherryFl0wer/cuttle/README.md

 This is necessary because potentially thousands of concurrent executions can happen in cuttle.
 These executions will fight for shared resources via these execution platforms.
 Usually a platform will use a priority queue to prioritize access to these shared resources, and the priority is based on the [SchedulingContext](https://criteo.github.io/cuttle/api/com/criteo/cuttle/SchedulingContext.html) of each execution (_so the executions with highest priority get access to the shared resources first_).
 For example the [TimeSeriesContext](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeriesContext.html) defines its [Ordering](https://www.scala-lang.org/api/current/scala/math/Ordering.html) in such way that oldest partitions take priority.

-## Time series scheduling

-The built-in [TimeSeriesScheduler](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeriesScheduler.html) executes a workflow of jobs for the time partitions defined in a calendar.
-Each job defines how it maps to the calendar (_for example Hourly or Daily CEST_), and the scheduler ensures that at least one execution is created and successfully run for each defined (Job, Period) pair.

-In case of failure the time series scheduler will submit the execution again and again until the partition is successfully completed (_depending of the retry strategy you have configured the delay between retries will vary_).

-It is also possible to [Backfill](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/Backfill.html) successfully completed past partitions, meaning that we want to recompute them anyway.
-The whole graph or only a part of the graph can be backfilled depending of what you need.
-A priority can be given to the backfill so the executions triggered by this backfill can be assigned more or less priority than the day to day workload.

 ## Flow scheduling
 working...